Prestbury, Cheshire: 1977 bank robbery

 In February 1977, the village made national headlines when two employees at the local branch of Williams & Glyn's Bank were murdered during a robbery.
-Whilst the sub-branch was closed for lunch, 22-year-old senior cashier Ian Jebb was repeatedly stabbed and his 19-year-old assistant Susan Hockenhull was kidnapped.
+Whilst the sub-branch was closed for lunch, 22-year-old senior cashier Ian Jebb was repeatedly stabbed and his 19-year-old fiancé and assistant Susan Hockenhull was kidnapped.
 As the branch was staffed only by these two, the alarm was only raised when customers were unable to enter the bank after the lunchtime closing period.
 Hockenhull's body was later discovered on moorland, where she had died from hypothermia.

 In October 1977, David Walsh, 30, who was employed as a contractor to service adding machines at the bank and who was known to the victims, was found guilty at Chester Crown Court of their murders and was sentenced to life imprisonment.
 He also received 15 years' imprisonment for the robbery, which had netted £2,445.